coliasgroup/microkit_sdf_gen/README.md

 All the tooling is currently written in [Zig](https://ziglang.org/download/) with bindings for other languages available.

-To work on the tooling you will need the Zig compiler.
+### Dependencies

+There are two dependencies:

+* Zig (`0.14.0-dev.2079+ba2d00663` or higher).
-Right now we rely on unreleased features of Zig which means you will need a master version of Zig, e.g version `0.14.0-dev.2079+ba2d00663` or higher.
-See https://ziglang.org/download/.
+  * See https://ziglang.org/download/, until 0.14.0 is released we rely on a master version of Zig.
+* Device Tree Compiler (dtc)

 ### Zig bindings